tabletop-generator/ttg-server/docs/CONTRIBUTING.md

 #### HTTP Basic Auth Default Credentials

 For development and integration testing, we use HTTP Basic Auth.
-We have two default users:
+We have two default users that exist in the database:

 ```txt
 user1@email.com:password1